O'Connell Center: Florida Gators home arena

 The Exactech Arena, which is owned by the University of Florida, is the home arena of several of the university's Florida Gators intercollegiate sports teams, including the men's and women's college basketball, gymnastics, swimming and diving, and volleyball teams.

 The facility was quickly dubbed the "O'Dome" by students, a nickname that is still in use.
 ESPN The Magazine nicknamed it the "House of Horrors" in 1999, a name that the sports teams began using promotionally a few years later.
 The student section of the stadium has been dubbed the "Rowdy Reptiles".
 ESPN commentator Dick Vitale, on assignment at the Florida-Kentucky game in 2006, said that the Rowdy Reptiles make the O'Dome one of the toughest places to play in college basketball.

 On December 23, 2006, a then-record crowd of 12,621 watched the fifth-ranked Gators men's basketball team defeat the third-ranked Ohio State Buckeyes, 86–60.
 The two teams would meet again that season for the National Championship game, with the Gators, once again, emerging victorious–this time, with an 84–75 victory to become the first back-to-back national champions since Duke in 1991 and 1992.
 This attendance record was broken, however, on February 5, 2011, in a 70–68 Gator victory over the 11th-ranked Kentucky Wildcats, as 12,633 attended the game.
 Following the 2016 renovation, on April 7, 2025, the Gators hosted a viewing party of the National Championship game which saw a crowd of 11,355 gather to witness the Gators defeating the Houston Cougars, 65–63, to win their third men's basketball title.
 This currently stands as the largest attendance in the arena post-renovation.
+The record for paid attendance post-renovation is 11,255, which was achieved on February 19, 2022 when the Gators defeated the 2nd-ranked Auburn Tigers.